 Forging a Leadership Role in Industry

 In 2022, Wohlers became a Distinguished Fellow of Advanced Manufacturing at ASTM International.
-In January 2009, Wohlers accepted an invitation to chair the Terminology Subcommittee for the ASTM International F42 Committee on Additive Manufacturing Technologies, an international standards development effort.
-He continues to serve as a member of the ASTM F42 Executive Committee.
+In January 2009, Wohlers chaired the Terminology Subcommittee for the ASTM International F42 Committee on Additive Manufacturing Technologies, an international standards development effort.
+He also served as a member of the ASTM F42 Executive Committee.

 In November 2004, the Rapid Product Development Association of South Africa (RAPDASA) named Wohlers the first honorary member of the national association.

-In 1992, Wohlers led 14 individuals from industry and academia to form the world's first association dedicated to additive manufacturing.
+In 1992, Wohlers led a group of 14 individuals from industry and academia to form the first association dedicated to rapid prototyping and additive manufacturing.
 In 1993, the association joined the Society of Manufacturing Engineers (SME) to become the Rapid Prototyping Association (RPA) of SME.

 In 1998, he co-founded the Global Alliance of Rapid Prototyping Associations (GARPA), formed to encourage the exchange of information across international borders.
-Members include groups and associations in Australia, Canada, China, Denmark, Egypt, Finland, France, Germany, Hong Kong, India, Italy, Japan, Korea, the Netherlands, Portugal, Slovenia, South Africa, Spain, Sweden, Switzerland, the UK, and the USA.
+Members included groups and associations in Australia, Canada, China, Denmark, Egypt, Finland, France, Germany, Hong Kong, India, Italy, Japan, Korea, the Netherlands, Portugal, Slovenia, South Africa, Spain, Sweden, Switzerland, UK, and USA.
 He has participated in every Global Summit (beginning in 1998), held in nine countries, and served as an advisor to GARPA.

 Wohlers is a founding member (2009) of SME's Innovation Watch Committee and contributed to it for three years.
 Each year, the committee publishes "Innovations That Could Change the Way You Manufacture."